-Whether a company is building for mobile users, the desktop or the web, custom apps can solve a lot of enterprise problems – if IT does all the right things in the right order.
+Whether a company is building for mobile users, the desktop, or the web, custom apps can solve many enterprise problems – if IT does all the right things in the right order.

 Custom-built apps offer immense potential for many organizations.
 They allow IT departments to tailor solutions to the unique nature and circumstances of their workforce.
 They can meet specific enterprise needs, fit existing work and data flows, and boost both efficiency and productivity.